-3000 watt (1500VA) off grid inverter for sales, with battery charging, LCD digital display show voltage, load and battery info in real time.
-It is great for use at office and public facilities, household system, network transmission equipment, manufacturing, control system, solar energy system, etc.
+3000 watt (1500VA) off grid inverter for sales, with battery charging, 24V/48V input.
+LCD digital display voltage, load and battery info in real time.
+It is great for use in office and public facilities, household system, network transmission equipment, manufacturing, control system, solar energy system, etc.

 - Pure sine wave output for compatibility with loads of different types